vanderheim-village/vanderwood-twitch-bot/docs/commands/viewer-commands/standings.md

 # Standings

-The `!standings` command is used to display the current clan standings for the current season of the Battle of Midgard game.
+The `?standings` command is used to display the current clan standings for the current season of the Battle of Midgard game.

 ## Usage

-`!standings`
+`?standings`

 ## Example

-`!standings`
+`?standings`

 ## Permissions

-The `!standings` command can be used by anyone.
+The `?standings` command can be used by anyone.